influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorials/client-library-starter/python.md

 ### Create an authorization for the device

-Create an authorization with _read_-_write_ permission to `INFLUX_BUCKET` and receive an API token for the device.
+In this section, you create an authorization with _read_-_write_ permission to `INFLUX_BUCKET` and receive an API token for the device.
-The example below uses the following steps to create an authorization:
+The example below uses the following steps to create the authorization:

 1. Instantiate the `AuthorizationsAPI` client and `BucketsAPI` client with the configuration.
 2. Retrieve the bucket ID.